 Tasmania’s far south is a portal to one of the last great wild places on Earth.
 There’s no better place to explore, feed your sense of adventure and contemplate life’s big questions.

-- At dusk, stroll along the Dover waterfront or head to the local jetty, a popular spot to drop a fishing line.
+At dusk, stroll along the Dover waterfront or head to the local jetty, a popular spot to drop a fishing line.
 No bites?
-Head to Post Office 6985 for seafood and regional fare for dinner, or the Dover RSL.
+Head to Post Office 6985 for gourmet wood-fired pizzas for dinner, or the Dover RSL.

-- It’s time to head underground.
+It’s time to head underground.
 Hastings Caves State Reserve has a network of spectacular caves, thermal springs and forest walks.
 Take a tour of Newdegate Cave, the jewel in the crown.
 It’s one of the few dolomite caves in Australia, full of flowstones and stalactites, columns and helictites.
-Linger for lunch - the reserve has barbecue facilities and picnic spots.
+Linger for lunch – the reserve has barbecue facilities and picnic spots – and take a swim at the thermal pool, which is perpetually and naturally set at 28 degrees.

-- Keep driving south another 40 minutes or so to reach the end of the road at Cockle Creek – the southernmost point you can drive in Australia.
-This is the access to Southwest National Park and the trailhead for the challenging 85-kilometre South Coast Track.
-For a taste of solitude, the much-shorter South Cape Bay Track takes about four hours return and has clifftop views of the Southern Ocean and Maatsuyker Island.
-Or take the short beach walk from the carpark to the bronze whale sculpture (during the 1830s there were four whaling stations here), then on to Fishers Point Navigation Light and Pilot Station ruins.
+Keep driving south another 30min to reach the end of the road at Cockle Creek – the southernmost point you can drive in Australia.
+This is the access to Southwest National Park and the trailhead for the challenging 85km South Coast Track.
+For a taste of solitude, the much-shorter South Cape Bay walk takes about 4hr return and has clifftop views of the Southern Ocean and Lion Rock.
+Or take the short beach walk from the car park to the bronze whale sculpture (during the 1830s there were four whaling stations here), then on to Fishers Point Navigation Light and Pilot Station ruins.

-- Pitch a tent at the Cockle Creek campground and spend the evening stargazing – if you’re lucky, you might witness the elusive Southern Lights.
-Or overnight at Southport, about 90 minutes’ drive at Seaview Southport.
+Pitch a tent at the Cockle Creek campground and spend the evening stargazing – if you’re lucky, you might witness the elusive Southern Lights.

-- From river to ocean, get paddling on a morning kayak tour of Lune River with Esperance Adventures.
+From the river to the ocean, get paddling on a morning kayak tour of Lune River with Esperance Adventures.
 Beneath Adamsons Peak and the Southern Ranges, glide along the tannin-dark river, spot birds, learn about the region’s history and end on a white sandy beach at Southport.

-- The return drive to Hobart takes only 90 minutes, but slow down instead and dawdle in towns with character such as Port Huon, Huonville , Geeveston and Franklin.
-Plan a stop or two at a cidery or a cellar door, such as Kate Hill Wines in Huonville.
+The return drive to Hobart takes only 90min, but slow down and dawdle in towns with character such as Huonville, Geeveston and Franklin.
+Plan a stop or two at a cidery or a cellar door, such as Kate Hill Wines outside of Huonville.